 So I hope our narrative for today will illustrate what I'm trying to say.
-But first let's revisit the over-arching theology of John which is guite a different perspective from the other three gospels.
-John's theology is much more akin to Greek philosophical thought than the Synoptic Gospels, Matthew, Mark, and Luke.
-Synoptic meaning 'same lens'... these gospels are more deeply rooted in Jewish thought, based on the practice of Torah.
-John is of the Greek Academy, and John writes that there is the Christ principle, the Word, the Logos in the Greek....
+But first let's revisit, again, the over-arching theology of John which is quite a different perspective from the other three gospels.
+John's theology is much more akin to Greek philosophical thought than the Synoptic Gospels, Matthew, Mark, and Luke....
+These gospels are more deeply rooted in Jewish thought, based on the practice of Torah.
+John is of the Greek

+Academy, and John writes that there is the Christ principle, the Word, the Logos in the Greek....
 The Word that is the truth of existence.
-That the cosmos is held together by a unifying principle embodied in the person of Jesus.
+That the cosmos is held together by a unifying principle embodied in the person of Jesus, the true human.
 The word made flesh is the way John puts it.
-He likens this principle to light... and he makes the stunning claim that this divine light present from the beginning of space and time is the light of humankind, Jesus the first and consummate example.
-The remainder of John's Gospel is a 'fleshing' out of this principle... what it looks like among the people of the way, as he puts it.
-For John this principle comes alive through befriending; and John uses two words for this... philios, the Love of brother or sister; and agape, the Love of God.
-He uses these terms interchangeably implying that they are one and the same; that to Love God is the same as Loving one's neighbor.
+He likens this principle to light... and he makes the stunning claim that this divine light present from the beginning of space and time is the light of humankind, Jesus the consummate example.
+The remainder of John's Gospel is a 'fleshing out' of this principle... what it looks like among the people of the way, as he puts it.
+For John this principle comes alive through befriending; and John uses two words for this... philios, the Love of brother or sister, the other; and agape, the Love of God.
+He uses these terms interchangeably implying that they are one and the same; that to Love God is the same as loving one's neighbor.
 And Love, as John poetically puts it, will lay down its life for the one befriended.
-It is sacrifice the means of Love, and to be in Love, to abide in it, John's words, is to practice resurrection.
-Resurrection a process and a practice.
+It is sacrifice the means of Love, and to be in Love, to "abide in it," John's words, is to practice resurrection.
+Resurrection a process and a practice; an ongoing and unfolding reality.